Skip to main content

 Grouping

-Use Fieldset to group multiple Switch components together.
+Use fieldset to group multiple switch components together.

 Guidelines